 - To make the slaw, lightly salt the grated and shredded vegetables and place in a colander.
 Set aside for 30 minutes.

 - Now you’re ready to assemble.
-Add a spoonful of salmon to each crispbread, followed by a spoonful of slaw.
-Top with dots of the horseradish cream and sprinkle with sesame seeds and coriander.
+Firstly, add a spoonful of salmon to each crispbread, followed by a spoonful of slaw.
+Then top with dots of the horseradish cream and finally, sprinkle with sesame seeds and coriander.

 Recipe courtesy of Great British Chefs.